Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Experiments

 \subsection{Datasets}

-To evaluate the effectiveness of our method, we conduct experiments on various modalities of medical images, including dermoscopy images, retinal fundus images and liver CT scans.
+To evaluate our method, we conduct experiments on various modalities of medical images, including dermoscopy images, retinal fundus images, and liver CT scans.

 \para{Dermoscopy image dataset.} The dermoscopy image dataset in our experiments is the 2017 ISIC skin lesion segmentation challenge dataset~\cite{codella2018skin}.
 It includes a training set with 2000 annotated dermoscopic images, a validation set with 150 images, and a testing set with 600 images.
-The image size ranges from $540 \times 722$ to $4499 \times 6748$.
-To keep the balance of segmentation performance and computational cost, we first resize all the images to $248 \times 248$ using bicubic interpolation.
+The image size ranges from $540 \times 722$ to $4499 \times 6748$. \reviseagain{To balance the segmentation} performance and computational cost, we first resize all the images to $248 \times 248$ using bicubic interpolation.

-\para{Retinal fundus image dataset.} The fundus image dataset is acquired from MICCAI 2018 Retinal Fundus Glaucoma Challenge (REFUGE)\footnote{https://refuge.grand-challenge.org/iChallenge-AMD/}.
-Manual pixel-wise annotations of the optic disc were obtained by seven independent ophthalmologists from Zhongshan Ophthalmic Center, Sun Yat-sen University, China.
-The experiments is conducted on the released training dataset, which contains 400 retinal images.
-The training dataset is randomly split to training and test set, and we resize all the images to $248 \times 248$ using bicubic interpolation.
+\para{Retinal fundus image dataset.} The fundus image dataset is~\reviseagain{from the} MICCAI 2018 Retinal Fundus Glaucoma Challenge (REFUGE)\footnote{https://refuge.grand-challenge.org/REFUGE2018/}.
+Manual pixel-wise annotations of the optic disc were obtained by seven independent ophthalmologists from the Zhongshan Ophthalmic Center, Sun Yat-sen University. \reviseagain{Experiments were conducted on the released training dataset, which contains 400 retinal images. } The training dataset is randomly split to training and test sets, and we resize all the images to $248 \times 248$ using bicubic interpolation.

-\para{Liver segmentation dataset.} The liver segmentation dataset are from 2017 Liver Tumor Segmentation Challenge (LiTS)\footnote{https://competitions.codalab.org/competitions/17094\#participate-get\_data}~\cite{bilic2019liver}.
-The LiTS dataset contains 131 and 70 contrast-enhanced 3D abdominal CT scans for training and testing, respectively.
-The dataset is acquired by different scanners and protocols from six different clinical sites, with a largely varying in-plane resolution from 0.55 mm to 1.0 mm and slice spacing from 0.45 mm to 6.0 mm.
+\reviselast{ \para{Liver segmentation dataset.} The liver segmentation dataset are from the 2017 Liver Tumor Segmentation Challenge (LiTS)\footnote{https://competitions.codalab.org/competitions/17094\#participate-get\_data}~\cite{bilic2019liver,seo2019modified}.} The LiTS dataset contains 131 and 70 contrast-enhanced 3D abdominal CT scans for training and testing, respectively.
+The dataset was acquired by different scanners and protocols at six different clinical sites, with a largely varying in-plane resolution from 0.55 mm to 1.0 mm and slice spacing from 0.45 mm to 6.0 mm.